 Marc Pearl has served as the President and CEO of the Homeland Security & Defense Business Council since 2008.
-He leads the organization in its role as the primary voice of the industry solution providers who support the homeland security mission.
+He leads the organization in its role as the primary voice of the Homeland Security Industrial Base – the companies whose technology, service and product solutions support the homeland security mission.

 Prior to joining the Council, Marc founded IT Policy Solutions, formed to counsel private sector organizations in meeting their public policy challenges in the IT and eCommerce space, and concurrently served as the executive director of the Consumer Electronics Retailers Coalition.
-He had previously been a partner and led the e-commerce policy practice at the global law firm, Shaw Pittman LLP; was general counsel and senior vice president of government affairs at the Information Technology Association of America (now TechAmerica); and served as chief of staff/legislative counsel to former U.S. Rep. Dan Glickman, when the congressman was the House Intelligence Committee Chairman.
+He had previously been a partner and led the e-commerce policy practice at the global law firm, Shaw Pittman LLP; was general counsel and senior vice president of government affairs at the Information Technology Association of America; and served as chief of staff and legislative counsel on Capitol Hill.

 Marc has focused his professional work for more than 20 years in the area of how to best apply the business acumen of technology and Internet/cyber security policy issues in the public sector.
 His members and clients have included a wide range of Fortune 100 companies and CEO-led associations in all critical economic and infrastructure sectors.
-Pearl has helped form and lead coalitions that served to educate public policy leaders and/or led to the passage of the Y2K millennium bug liability legislation, digital authentication laws, e-commerce transaction jurisdiction laws and the DTV “transition” rollout.
+Marc has helped form and lead coalitions that served to educate public policy leaders and/or led to the passage of the Y2K millennium bug liability legislation, digital authentication laws, e-commerce transaction jurisdiction laws and the DTV “transition” rollout.
 He has represented the private sector on U.S. government delegations at the Hague Conference on Private International Law, the World Trade Organization and the World Intellectual Property Organization.
 Marc’s grasp of the federal, state/local and global policy issues important to industry, together with his non-partisan approach to policymaking have made him an invaluable resource to clients and a trusted advisor to numerous decision makers.
-Pearl is often asked to testify at congressional hearings and speak on homeland security issues at numerous conferences and seminars.

 Krista Sweet is the Policy Director at the Homeland Security & Defense Business Council.
 In this role, she is responsible for overseeing the Council’s thought leadership initiatives, its strategic partnerships and its major projects.
 Before joining the Council in 2011, Sweet was the Special Assistant to the Director at the Maryland Emergency Management Agency (MEMA).
 In this role, she served as the principal advisor not only to the Director of MEMA, but also to the Governor’s Homeland Security Advisor on all matters involving the executive oversight and policy direction of the regional homeland security program for the National Capital Region: Maryland, the District of Columbia, and Virginia.